KYVENetwork/docs/docs/protocol_devs/advanced_concepts/uploader_selection.md

 A(V) = -1.125 * P
 ```

-where P is the total voting power of the set including V. Curent implementation uses the penalty factor of 1.125 because it provides a small punishment that is efficient to calculate.
+where P is the total voting power of the set including V. Current implementation uses the penalty factor of 1.125 because it provides a small punishment that is efficient to calculate.

 ##### Proposer Priority Range